formbricks/design/templates/user_survey.md

 # User survey template

-- Estimated completion time: 15 min
+- ⏳ **Estimated completion time**: 15 min
-- Minimal participation recommended: 50+ people
+- 🙂 **Minimal participation recommended**: 50+ people
-- Objectives: understand what the users want in a structured and organised manner, prioritise the features that are not only upvoted by the active minority, but have a need grounded in user's jobs to be done.
+- 💡 **Objectives**: understand what the users want in a structured and organised manner, prioritise the features that are not only upvoted by the active minority, but have a need grounded in user's jobs to be done.
-- Format: Formbricks / Google Forms
+- 📃 **Format**: Formbricks / Google Forms

 ## Introduction
 Hi, and thank you for participating in this study!